List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-For a washing machine that’s 4-7 years old, third-party insurance from providers like Flipkart or Amazon is generally not worth the cost.
-The premiums often don’t justify the potential payout, especially considering the depreciated value and the likelihood of deductibles.
-You’re better off saving that money for potential out-of-pocket repairs.
+For a machine of this age, third-party insurance from providers like Bajaj Allianz or Flipkart is generally not worth the premium.
+The cost of coverage often outweighs the potential payout, and you’re better off budgeting for potential repairs yourself.

 Pre-Purchase Inspection Checklist